-The network analysis point is an element within the general maintenance organization for the international automatic and semiautomatic service associated with one or more international centres.
+The network analysis point is an element within the general maintenance organization for the international automatic and semi-automatic service associated with one or more international centres.

 It receives information concerning service quality and faults not associated with specific circuits.
-It analyzes all relevant information to investigate the problems involved.
-It may request the fault report point (network) to initiate investigatory and/or remedial actions in one or more maintenance centres in its own country or via a fault report point (network) in another country.
+It analyses all relevant information to investigate the problems involved.
+It may request the fault report point (network) to initiate investigatory and/or remedial actions in one or more maintenance centres in the home country or via a fault report point (network) in another country.